paulaweir/frontend/docs/01-start-here/08-incidents.md

 3. Investigate whether the affected apps are _slow_ or _failing_
 4. Judge whether to scale up, roll back
 5. Pinpoint an exact cause
-6. Deploying a fix
+6. Cleaning up after the incident is over

 Depending on the severity of the incident you should have a response team of up to three people:

-* One person should focus on communication with other parties and initial response
+* One person should focus on communication with other parties and handle initial response
 * One person should focus on the technical analysis of the problem
 * One person should shadow and support the analyst